 The result of this is that you will have a root bound Monstera, which is what happens when a plant outgrows its pot.
 When this happens, you’ll need to repot your Monstera into a larger pot.
 Make sure your Monstera is planted in a pot that leaves at least 3 inches around its roots.

 What can I do with a leggy Monstera plant?

 The best thing to do when your Monstera plant is leggy is to prune it.
 Pruning will help the plant to grow fuller and bushier, by ensuring that all its energy is going towards the healthier growth, not the overly leggy parts of your Monstera.
 You should also determine what is causing this legginess so it can be fixed.

-That is, pruning will help get your Monstera back on track, although there are plenty of other things you can do to help return your plant to its former glory.
+That is, pruning your Monstera will help get your plant back on track, although there are plenty of other things you can do to help return your plant to its former glory.
 In particular, working out what’s causing these growth problems will allow you to take steps to ensure the Monstera is getting everything it needs, letting you reduce any legginess in future.

 On this basis, here are some of the best ways to fix a leggy Monstera:

 To prune your Monstera, cut off any leaves that are dried, diseased, or excessively discolored.
 Then you can make certain cuts on the stem that will stimulate lateral growth, which will help make the plant appear bushier.

 To do this, cut or pinch off the growing tip, which is a bump or node on the stem that makes a new stem or leaf.
 Use a clean pair of scissors or pruning shears (these pruning shears will do the job perfectly) to make a 45-degree cut just below the node.